lydiastepanek/pen-loop-dot-io-archive/src/content/about/index.md

 ---

-Pen Loop is a software development lab based in New York that offers fractional CTO/engineering work on a contract basis to early-stage startups.
-We can help you solve your engineering problems now before you're ready to find a more full-time replacement.
+Pen Loop is a software development lab based in New York that helps companies build better products.
+We offer fractional engineers -- that is, senior engineers on a contract basis at a fraction of the price -- to take a product from MVP to production.
+We specialize in building sleek frontend UIs, optimizing backend database performance, and delivering great products on a quick timeline.